osebas15/Tyme/WorkingArticle.md

     - seems to be mostly at beggining

 ## Scratch Pad
+- When home only show its sublists
+    -
 - make main activityview (top of find activityView)
     - wait after start
     - next